Learn How to Keep Foods Safe During a Power Outage

-- During the Power Outage: Keep your refrigerator and freezer closed as much as possible.
+- Keep your refrigerator and freezer closed as much as possible.
 If you have food in your pantry that you can eat, use that instead of refrigerated or frozen foods.
 An unopened refrigerator will keep foods at a safe temperature for around four hours; an unopened freezer will keep foods safe for around 48 hours, if full; 24 hours if half-full.

-- After a Power Outage: Check the temperature in your refrigerator and freezer.
+- Check the temperature in your refrigerator and freezer.
 Your refrigerator needs to be at or below 40 degrees F, and your freezer needs to be at or below 0 degrees F.